laboon/CS1530/lectures/lecture6-interacting-with-stakeholders.md

   * Everybody has different skills and deserves to be treated with respect
   * No "you haven't done X?"
   * No "you don't know what a quantum defrobulator does?"

+(see Chapter 21 of AFIST for more info - https://github.com/laboon/software-testing)